anurag1942003/EduTech-Distributed-Systems-Platform/README.md

 ## Contributions:
 Contributions to the project are welcome.
 Please follow the standard GitHub workflow for making contributions, including forking the repository, creating a new branch for your changes, and submitting a pull request.

-## License:
-This project is licensed under the [insert license here].
-See the LICENSE file for details.

-For any questions or inquiries, please contact the project team at [insert contact email].